DrewCorlin/opentelemetry-esbuild-plugin-node/README.md

 See [@opentelemetry/auto-instrumentations-node](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/metapackages/auto-instrumentations-node) for the supported packages.

-Note that Node.js builtin modules will not be patched by this plugin.
+Note that Node.js builtin modules will not be patched by this plugin, but initializing the `NodeSDK` with plugins relevant to those modules (eg [@opentelemetry/instrumentation-undici](https://www.npmjs.com/package/@opentelemetry/instrumentation-undici)) will instrument them properly as the existing `require`-patching approach still works with built in modules.

 ## Useful links